- Blindness or severe vision impairment in infancy

 - Coronary artery disease (from diabetes and high cholesterol)

-- Fatigue and shortness of breath (if poor heart function isn't treated)
+- Fatigue and shortness of breath (if poor heart function is not treated)

 Occasionally, the following can also occur: